Minnesota Labor Laws: Everything You Need to Know

 Meals and Breaks

 As per Minnesota labor laws, an employer must provide employees with bathroom time and enough time to eat a meal.
 The mealtime obligation is for any employee working 8or more hours consecutively.
 For a break under 20 minutes, the employer must pay the worker.
-Also, the time to use the closest restroom must be given in each 4-hour consecutive hours of work.
+Also, the time to use the closest restroom must be given in each four-hour consecutive hours of work.

 Under Minnesota labor laws, an employer is not responsible for providing employees with vacation benefits, whether they are paid or not.
 If an employer does elect to give vacation leave benefits, it must be done as per the terms of the employment contract or policy.
 If an employer wishes, he or she can put a policy or contract into place that denies employees payment of any vacation leave accrued upon leaving employment with this company.

-An employer can also lawfully create a policy or enter a contract that disqualifies workers from being paid accrued vacation upon separating from employment if the employee doesn’t meet certain obligations, such as giving 2 weeks of notice or being employed by a certain time of year.
+An employer can also lawfully create a policy or enter a contract that disqualifies workers from being paid accrued vacation upon separating from employment if the employee doesn’t meet certain obligations, such as giving two weeks of notice or being employed by a certain time of year.
 If, however, the existing work policies or contract requires the employer to pay accrued vacation to an employee then this employer must pay it.

 An employer can also put a limit on the amount of vacation leave time accrued over time, provided the employees have signed contracts or written statements saying they agree to this policy.
 This is a “use-it-or-lose-it” policy that typically requires employees use their vacation leave within a certain time period or they will lose it; to be enforceable, the employees must have agreed to it via written policy.

 Minnesota labor laws do not require employers to give employees sick leave benefits, whether paid or not.
 That being said, an employer can decide to provide its employees with sick leave benefits, as long as they are in compliance with an existing policy or contract of employment.
-If personal sick leave is allocated by the employer then it has to enable employees to use their accrued sick leave to care for a sick child or injured child.
+If personal sick leave is allocated by the employer, then it has to enable employees to use their accrued sick leave to care for a sick child or injured child.

 Unpaid sick leave may be a requirement for an employer, depending on whether the employer meets the leave guidelines under the Family and Medical Leave Act (FMLA) or another federal law.
 Plus, an employer must follow the Parental Leave Act of Minnesota.